Future unification of St Christopher's and Southwood churches

 The Venerable Paul Davies, Archdeacon of Surrey will attend the PCC meeting of 26 February, 2018 at 8 PM to start the formal vacancy process.

 A formal advertisement, application, interview and appointment process for the Team Rector position will take place.
-The position of Team Rector will be publicly advertised, but Rev Steve Stewart has been encouraged by the Diocese to apply for the post and intends to do so.
+The position of Team Rector will be publicly advertised.

 The appointed Team Rector will oversee the merger of St Christopher’s and Southwood churches.